LinkedIn data

 Since it also encompasses LinkedIn members with AI job titles – as opposed to only LinkedIn members with AI skills on their profiles – AI talent is considered to be a more comprehensive measure than AI skills.

-The aggregates displayed in the “AI talent concentration by industry and gender” chart include data from G20 countries, OECD member countries, Singapore, Hong Kong (China), United Arab Emirates, Cyprus, Uruguay, and Costa Rica.
+The aggregates displayed in the “AI talent concentration by industry and gender” chart include data from G20 countries, OECD member countries, Cyprus, Hong Kong (China), Romania, Singapore, United Arab Emirates, and Uruguay.

 AI talent migration